nbalepur/Pytorch-Stock-RNN/README.md

 ### Flask Web App

 Before you are able to run the web server, you will need to install `Python` and `Flask`.
-Instructions on how to set up `Flask` with `VS Code` can be found [here](https://code.visualstudio.com/docs/python/tutorial-flask)
+Instructions on how to set up `Flask` with `Visual Studio Code` can be found [here](https://code.visualstudio.com/docs/python/tutorial-flask)

 Now, run the following command to get the files on your machine